eficode-academy/ca-project/README.md

 Your project manager calls you for a meeting and let's you in on the details on the first task that you'll complete.

 He truly knows that you are very eager to get started and do cool stuff.
-But unfortunately they have a Python Flask Web application that runs in production at a bunch of customers, and no one quite remembers how it works.
+But unfortunately they have a Python Flask Web application that runs in production at a bunch of customers, and no one quite remembers how it works. _It's called CoDeChan, just like 4chan but for CoDe.
+You get it, right, don't you?
+Ahh never mind then...._

 It is of course important to keep this running well and good, otherwise Initrode might end up looking very bad indeed.